YingnanW/YingnanWang_LViT/README.md

-This is a sample, more will be uploaded gradually.
+There are samples, and more will be uploaded gradually.
-The full dataset can be requested via the contact information in this paper and also in the webpage.
+The full dataset can be requested via the contact information in this paper and also on the webpage.